open-telemetry/opentelemetry-specification/specification/library-guidelines.md

 The document does not attempt to describe a language library API.
 For API specs see [specification](../README.md).

 _Note to Language Library Authors:_ OpenTelemetry specification, API and SDK implementation guidelines are work in progress.
 If you notice incomplete or missing information, contradictions, inconsistent styling and other defects please let specification writers know by creating an issue in this repository or posting in [Gitter](https://gitter.im/open-telemetry/opentelemetry-specification).
 As implementors of the specification you will often have valuable insights into how the specification can be improved.
-The Specification SIG and members of Technical Committee highly value you opinion and welcome your feedback.
+The Specification SIG and members of Technical Committee highly value your opinion and welcome your feedback.

 ## Requirements